Navigating COVID-19 Containment Together

 Consider how changes to your company’s physical space could enable social distancing, reduce health risks, and promote safe workplaces.

-As AGS continues to monitor the changing market landscape to help businesses make data-informed strategic decisions, we’re pleased to share an updated report, offering insights and analysis into how industries and regions across Canada continue to respond to the pandemic.
-While job losses are substantial, 97% of those who were laid off are on temporary layoff, meaning employers plan to bring workers back.
+As AGS continues to monitor the changing market landscape to help businesses make data-informed strategic decisions, we’re pleased to share this report, offering insights and analysis into how industries and regions across Canada continue to respond to the pandemic.
+This brief update features data from the June jobs report, which saw an increase of nearly 1 million jobs and equating to 40% of all job losses being recovered in May and June.

 While Singapore was a country with early control of the pandemic, confirmed cases are rising, which is impacting business continuity.
 Read our latest in a series of labor market reports to understand pre-pandemic conditions juxtaposed against the current job market, what the government is doing to help employers and workers, and what businesses should be thinking about as they consider adjustments to their workforce strategy.